 Tracking Implementation of the 2025 Reconciliation Law Medicaid Work Requirements

-The 2025 budget reconciliation legislation requires states to condition Medicaid eligibility for adults in the ACA Medicaid expansion group on meeting work requirements starting January 1, 2027, but states have the option to implement requirements sooner using an 1115 waiver or through a state plan amendment.
+The 2025 reconciliation law requires states to condition Medicaid eligibility for adults in the ACA Medicaid expansion group on meeting work requirements starting January 1, 2027; however, states have the option to implement requirements sooner through a state plan amendment or through an approved 1115 waiver.

-Prior to the passage of the federal reconciliation legislation and since the start of the second Trump administration, some states have shown renewed interest in pursuing work requirement policies through 1115 waivers.
-Some states may no longer be moving forward with proposed 1115 waivers due to the passage of federal work requirements; Montana is the only state that has submitted a waiver since the passage of the 2025 budget reconciliation legislation.
+States may also choose to implement work requirements early through an 1115 waiver.
+Since the start of the second Trump administration, several states have submitted waivers to implement work requirements, although some states may no longer be moving forward with proposed 1115 waivers due to the passage of federal work requirements or because they plan to implement early through a state plan amendment.
 While states are required to fully align with federal work requirements starting January 1, 2027, it is not clear how CMS will treat pending 1115 waivers that seek to implement early and deviate from federal requirements (specified in the law) prior to this deadline.

-The map below identifies approved (Georgia) and pending work requirement waivers (submitted to CMS since the start of the second Trump administration).
+The map below identifies states that have indicated they will implement work requirements early through a state plan amendment as well as approved (Georgia) and pending work requirement waivers (submitted to CMS since the start of the second Trump administration).
 The table below the map provides more detailed state waiver information.

 Interactive DataWrapper Embed